Kagurazaka Street Stage O-edo Tour 2018

 Main Festival: November 11th (Sun) 2018, around 11:30-18:00

 *It will be carried out rain or shine but will be cancelled in the case of a stormy weather.
 (When it rains, the information such as a place for the performance will be provided at the venue on the event day and also on the website.)

-Kagurazaka and its vicinity (Bishamonten Zenkoku-ji Temple, Akagi-jinja Shrine, Tokyo Kagurazaka Association “Kenban”, Kagurazaka Avenue and other smaller streets in the area, the local historic sites and more)
+Kagurazaka area (Bishamonten Zenkoku-ji Temple, Akagi-jinja Shrine, Tokyo Kagurazaka Association “Kenban”, Kagurazaka Avenue and other smaller streets in the area, local historic sites and more)

 Charms of Kagurazaka

 Unlike the rest of Tokyo that has been dramatically redeveloped, the town of Kagurazaka and its stone-paved back alleys mostly remain what they looked like in the Edo Period.
 The rise of its Geisha district brought to Kagurazaka dedicated masters of performing arts who established training houses here to pass on the traditions.

 In the prewar time, Kagurazaka had many theaters where the arts of storytelling were actively practiced.
 After the war, the French started finding residence in this neighborhood that somewhat reminded them of Paris, whose culture united with that of the Japanese in harmony and created the unique atmosphere of Kagurazaka.

 In recent years, the leading local NPO Ikimachi Club has been working with young volunteer groups, local store associations, corporations and shop owners to host numerous events in different sizes mainly focusing on traditional performing arts.
 Kagurazaka is now gaining worldwide attention as a town rich in cultural heritages.